aglee/copyselector/README.markdown

             child:(NSInteger)index
            ofItem:(id)item

 This service assumes well-formed Objective-C. You might get unexpected results otherwise.
 If there are nested messages, it uses the top-level one.
 The algorithm mainly looks at punctuation -- delimiters like brackets and a few other characters that need special treatment.
 The basic idea is that it ignores anything between delimiters, like (blah blah blah), [blah blah blah], or {blah blah blah}.
-For this reason it should work if your selected code contains blocks or the new object literals.
-You can often be a bit imprecise in the text you select and it will still work.
+This is why you can often be a bit imprecise in the text you select and it will still work.

 The implementation of this service uses the AKMethodExtractor class ([.h file](https://github.com/aglee/appkido/blob/master/src/GlobalClasses/AKMethodNameExtractor.h), [.m file](https://github.com/aglee/appkido/blob/master/src/GlobalClasses/AKMethodNameExtractor.m)) from the [AppKiDo](http://appkido.com) project.
 AppKiDo uses it to provide a similar service, except it performs a search on the selector instead of putting it in the paste buffer.
 You're welcome to use this class in your own code -- for example, if you want to implement your own CopySelector service.

+**UPDATE:** It turns out Kevin Callahan's Accessorizer already has a [copy-selector feature](http://www.kevincallahan.org/software/accessorizerHelp/Selectors.html), and even has an option to wrap the selector in "@selector()", which is a clever idea.
+I use Accessorizer all the time, but it has so many features it was easy to overlook this one.
+One difference CopySelector has is the ability to parse selectors from method invocations (as opposed to declarations or definitions).

 ## Credits